 The Russian River Valley

 The Russian River Valley is also referred to as an American Grand Cru.
-The Grand Cru label is taken from the Burgundy region of France where pinot noir originated.
-The geography varies from wide open plains to forested hills covered in ancient redwoods; the Russian River winds through on its way to the Pacific Ocean.
+The Grand Cru label is taken from the Burgundy region of France where Pinot Noir originated.
+The geography varies from wide open plains to forested hills covered in ancient redwoods where the Russian River winds its way to the Pacific Ocean.
 The river and the ocean produce many microclimates, sometimes within a single vineyard.

 The Russian River Valley Wine Growers is a good resource for educating yourself on the different neighborhoods and the flavor profiles of the wines produced there.
-Understanding each neighborhood’s characteristics will help you to identify where you can find a pinot noir that you will love.
+Understanding each neighborhood’s characteristics will help you to identify where you can find a Russian River Valley Pinot Noir that you will love.

 Russian River Valley Producers